 Our two time Emmy award winning sound designer created a beautiful mix from his home studio in Culver City, CA. The concept was for the music and sound effects to be integrated together and sound purposeful.

 After six weeks of hard work and production, we delivered four finished videos to Adaptive, totaling in 36 minutes of animation.
-They send these to labs worldwide to continue researching rare forms of cancer.
+Adaptive has since used these videos to onboard 5 new international partners to continue researching rare forms of cancer.
 Even when international travel isn’t a health risk, they will continue to use these to limit travel and educate users.